MEIA-TEAM07/MEIA_ISEP_TEAM7_2024_2025_Challenge_4/README.md

 # 🌾 deepWheat - Multi-Agent Drone Monitoring System

-**deepWheat** is a prototype platform developed as part of a PhD reinforcement learning project.
+**deepWheat** is a prototype platform developed as part of a SMAGIA reinforcement learning project.
 It simulates a collaborative system of drones and field agents to monitor and treat wheat crops for diseases using the SPADE multi-agent framework.

 ---